privacyguides/privacyguides.org/docs/notebooks.en.md

         - [:simple-appstore: App Store](https://apps.apple.com/us/app/joplin/id1315599797)
         - [:simple-googleplay: Google Play](https://play.google.com/store/apps/details?id=net.cozic.joplin)

-Joplin does not support password/pin protection for the [application itself or individual notes/notebooks](https://github.com/laurent22/joplin/issues/289).
-Data is still encrypted in transit and at the sync location using your master key.
+Joplin does not support password/PIN protection for the [application itself or individual notes and notebooks](https://github.com/laurent22/joplin/issues/289).
+However, your data is still encrypted in transit and at the sync location using your master key.

 ### Standard Notes

 !!! recommendation